 A huge variety of engineering, technology and STEM based courses

 We offer a clear progression route on your journey to becoming a qualified engineer, with support from staff with specialist industry experience.
-As well as General Engineering, we offer qualifications in one of 18 sector areas such as Automotive, Electrical, Fabrication, Welding, Manufacturing and Creative engineering.
+As well as General Engineering, we offer qualifications in a number of sector areas including Automotive, Electrical, Fabrication, Welding, Manufacturing and Creative engineering.

 A Levels are a great option if you would like to undertake university level study - just like College alumni Sorria, who studied A Levels with us before progressing onto a degree in Mechanical Engineering at a local university.